dscotese/od-mle-interview/README.md

 - Ability to produce testable and **extensible** code

 #### Structure of the Assessment
 This assessment will be be completed in `Java 11` & we will be using the `gradle` build system.
 The tasks that you are asked to complete are marked with a `TODO` in the code files so you may search for them or take advantage of Intellij's [checklist](https://www.jetbrains.com/help/idea/using-todo.html) functionality.

+We **HIGHLY** recommend using IntelliJ to complete this assessment.

 There are 3 problems (A, B, C) and pre-check for you to complete in this assessment.
 For every problem (i.e. A, B, C), there is an associated package in the `src.java` directory.
 Feel free to add/remove as much code as you believe is necessary to complete the assessment.
 There is an `extras` package where we have a few domain objects.
 The `Person` class that you will need to edit for problem A is located here.
 Implement the unit tests using the specified `junit` provided For the portions of the assessment that ask for a written answer - please type your responses in the `answers.txt` file at the root of the repository.